MrSqually/CLMS_Capstone/README.md

 This repository contains the source code, documentation, and writeup information for my Computational Linguistics MS Capstone.

+## Dataset

+The data is available from [https://ai.google.com/research/NaturalQuestions](Google).
+We use the "simplified" version of this dataset, as it is much more manageable size-wise, and the full HTML pages don't provide any additional information.

 ## Prompt Code

-Prompts are generated via `src/prompting/repetition_prompting.py`.
+Prompts are generated via `src/repetition_prompting.py`.
 This script contains code to query various APIs for LLM reponse, as well as the loop to concatenate context & generate responses.
 If the user has Replicate and OpenAI API keys, the code should work from jump.

 This script is designed to choose a model to run on by reading the "model_name" parameter within the configuration file.
 This allowed us to run multiple